IgniteUI/igniteui-docfx/en/components/grid_filtering.md

 <div class="divider--half"></div>

 #### Remote Filtering
-You can activate grid's remote filtering by subscribing to several outputs.
+You can provide grid's remote filtering by subscribing to onDataPreLoad and onFilteringDone outputs.
 More information on how to use it you can find in the `Grid Virtualization and Performance` [documentation](grid_virtualization.md#remote-sortingfiltering-virtualization).

 <div class="divider--half"></div>